nimaaref/RetailCustomerAnalysis/README.md

 ## Results

 ### Cohort Retention Rate
-A cohort retention heatmap was derived to find how the online retailer is retaining their customers.
+A cohort retention heatmap was derived to find how the Online Retailer is retaining their customers.
 In the following heatmap each month is considered a cohort.
 ![Cohort Retention Rate](images/cohort_retention_rate.PNG)

 ### Recency-Frequency-Monetary (RFM) Analysis
-An RFM analysis was done in order to better understand and score our customers into High-Value, Mid-Value, and Low-Value customers.
+An RFM analysis was done in order to better understand and score the customers into High-Value, Mid-Value, and Low-Value customers.
 K-Mean clustering was used in identifying the customer clusters.
 #### Frequency vs. Revenue
 ![Frequency vs. Revenue](images/rfm_frequency_revenue.PNG)